Yucatan poorwill: Breeding

 The Yucatan poorwill's clutch of two eggs is laid directly on the ground without a nest.
 Its breeding season is from April to June in Guatemala.
 Although the species and the eared poorwill (N. mcleodii) are hard to distinguish, their eggs are different in color.
 While the eggs of N. yucatanicus have been described as yellowish-beige with brown spots, the eggs of N. mcleodii have been described as ivory white with no spots.

 When an intruder approaches the nest, the adult incubating eggs may try to keep the intruder away from the nest by making it look like the adult is injured when it lands (an injury-feigning distraction display) some distance from the nest.
 Essentially nothing else is known about its breeding phenology.

 Vocalization

 The Yucatan poorwill's song is "a loud, slightly resonant whirr or whirrrr".
 It is given at night from a tree perch, mostly between February and October.
 It also makes "a slightly liquid, at times accelerating puk-puk...and a sharp week week week in flight".
-The latter is though to be an alarm call.
+The latter is thought to be an alarm call.
 The song has been confused with the song of the yucatan nightjar (Caprimulgus badius).